human1-z/Lylia-Offseason-2025/README.md

 Even if you are an advanced Java programmer, it is helpful to start with the [FTC Blocks tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html), and then migrate to the [OnBot Java Tool](https://ftc-docs.firstinspires.org/programming_resources/onbot_java/OnBot-Java-Tutorial.html) or to [Android Studio](https://ftc-docs.firstinspires.org/programming_resources/android_studio_java/Android-Studio-Tutorial.html) afterwards.

 ## Downloading the Project
 If you are an Android Studio programmer, there are several ways to download this repo.
-Note that if you use the Blocks or OnBot Java Tool to program your robot, then you do not need to download this repository.
+Note that if you use the Blocks or OnBot Java Tool to program your lyliaRobot, then you do not need to download this repository.

 * If you are a git user, you can clone the most current version of the repository: